brianguenter/Julia-Programming-Workflow/Workflow.md

 Sometimes compiling a sysimage doesn't work.
 A fix that frequently works is to update all your packages.
 To update your packages type `]` at the `julia` command prompt to enter the package manager and type `update`.
 Then try running the sysimage task again.

 If updating your packages didn't fix the problem you may have a package that won't compile into a sysimage.
-For example, AbbreviatedStackTraces has a `precompile=false` directive which the package compiler can't handle.
-Other packages have more obscure failures.
 You'll have to look at the stack trace in the error message to find the packages which appear to be causing precompilation to fail and then set up package compilation to not include them in the sysimage.

 You can tell VSCode which packages to exclude by creating a `JuliaSysimage.toml` [file](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/).
 See the link for detailed instructions.